chajuss/WebSocketTest/README.md

 Data is transmitted via WebSockets over Server's Wi-Fi hotspot.

 Data is produced on server by encoding H.264 video from camera.

+To switch between Telegraph & PSWebSocketServer, change the value of the boolean 'useTelegraph' in TestServer.swift